Morsinaldo/mlops2023/Python_Essentials_for_MLOps/README.md

 4. **Efficient code and documentation**: Knowing how to write code that runs efficiently is another essential skill in software development.
 Note that one point is related to the other.
 The example above also applies to this one.
 When you're performing lots of different transformations on large amounts of data, this can make orders of magnitude of difference in performance.

 5. **Documentation**: It's fundamental for someone reading your code.
 How can someone who has never seen your code before look at it and understand what you did in a simple way?
 Concise one-line comments can be very useful to explain what a command does, and docstrings for functions and classes using data type annotations greatly facilitate understanding the purpose of that entity.
-6. Following PEPs: Python Enhancement Proposals (PEP) is a set of guidelines and recommendations for writing Python code in a clearer, more readable, and consistent manner.
+6. **Following PEPs**: Python Enhancement Proposals (PEP) is a set of guidelines and recommendations for writing Python code in a clearer, more readable, and consistent manner.
 It defines a coding style that helps developers produce more organized and easily understandable code.
 Some notable PEPs include:

    - [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/)
    - [PEP 3107 – Function Annotations](https://peps.python.org/pep-3107/)